When you’ve learned your first chords on ukulele, it’s time to start strumming!

 How to Play Songs With This Pattern

 It’s one thing to know chords and it’s another thing to know this strumming pattern, but how do you put all that together to play actual songs?

-That’s exactly what you do in the free Learn to Play Ukulele Today video lesson course where I teach you how to play a beautiful Hawaiian song using this strumming pattern.
+That’s exactly what you do in the free ukulele lesson book Your First Ukulele Lesson and Then Some where I teach you how to play your first songs simple strumming patterns like this one.

-Enter your email address below to join me in the free course:
+Enter your email address below to grab your free copy: